Are Avocados Fattening or Can They Help You Lose Weight?

 Avocado, Calories and Monounsaturated Fats

-While avocados may be considered a reasonably high calorie food (approximately 160 calories per 100 grams), around two thirds of those calories come from healthy monounsaturated fats like oleic acid.
+While avocados may be considered a reasonably high calorie food (around 160 calories per 100 grams), around two thirds of those calories come from healthy monounsaturated fats like oleic acid.

 Research has shown that monounsaturated fats like this are much more likely to be used as slow burning energy for your body than saturated fat.
 They are also significantly less likely to be stored as body fat.